tiba-lab/Solar-Resource-Assessment-in-Python/README.md

 9. [Benchmarking](/benchmarking.ipynb)

+### How to contribute
+You are welcome to contribute by making a pull request.
+If this is not your style you are also welcome to write any comments or sugestions to arajen@byg.dtu.dk.

-### Contributing
+### Copyright and License
-We are looking for more people to contribute, whether it be simple corrections or contributing an entire new section.
-If you are interested write to arajen@byg.dtu.dk to hear more!